sfosc/sfosc/content/sfosc-book/the_way_forward.md

 community principles - these are the guidelines we should follow if we want to create a sustainable open source community.
-Then we can create specific implementations of these principles for our communities - social contracts that spell out the communities intentions, their relationship to monetization, and the principles upon which they will thrive: their community social contract.
+Then we can create specific implementations of these principles for our communities - social contracts that spell out the communities' intentions, their relationship to monetization, and the principles upon which they will thrive: their community social contract.

 I don't pretend to know or have seen all the possible models, or have a perfect